masumeazee/Latent_space_iris_data/README.md

 # VAE Iris
-Have you ever thought about how it is possible to use the latent space of VAE as a sampling method and distribution model to get the categorical model of data?
+Have you ever thought about how it is possible to use the latent space of VAE as a sampling method and distribution model to organize data ?

 ## Description
 This project demonstrates how the latent space of a Variational Autoencoder (VAE) can be used as an unsupervised clustering